When was the last time you initiated or navigated change?

 All details of the programme, its content, timelines and investment, are HERE.

-I’d love to see some of you on the Autumn series of Journey Back To You.
+I’d love to see some of you on the Autumn series of Fully You.

 If you know anyone else who might be interested please do forward this blog on to them.

 M: +44 7715 704953